MicrosoftDocs/architecture-center/docs/guide/index.md

 ## How this guide is structured

-The Azure Application Architecture Guide is organized as a series of steps, from the architecture and design to implementation.
+The Azure application architecture fundamentals guidance is organized as a series of steps, from the architecture and design to implementation.
 For each step, there is supporting guidance that will help you with the design of your application architecture.

 ![Diagram that shows the structure of this guide, with the sections of this article represented in a flow diagram.](./images/a3g.svg)